New services at the Centre!Avail 40% discount in May for 1-hour bookings or longer between 11 am and 4 pm.Read more...

 Depression is more than just feeling a bit sad or down.
-If you find it hard to function in your every day life and activities that you once enjoyed now seem like a burden then it's quite possible that you are suffering from some form of depression.
+If you find it hard to function in your every day life and activities that you once enjoyed now seem like a burden, then it's quite possible that you are suffering from some form of depression.
+Read more...

-It is important to understand that stress and anxiety are merely the results of how you interpret the world around you...
-Read More
+Stress and anxiety are merely the results of how you interpret the world around you.
+Read more...

-Life take some many paths, remaining together is an art that needs to be practice very day.
-Sometimes a bit of guidance and help can make a difference and denial is not a solution...
-Read More
+Life takes many paths; remaining together is an art that needs to be practiced every day.
+Sometimes, a bit of guidance & help can make a difference.
+Denial is not a solution.
+Read more...

 Emotion Focused Therapy

 The Centre for Emotion Focused Practice (CEFP) has emerged out of a need and desire to create a community for both clients and practitioners where emotion focused practice is combined with the Rogerian principles of integrity, respect, authenticity and genuineness.
 The Centre is based in Melbourne, South Yarra where a team of psychologists and counsellors are available to support you.

 Process-Experiential Emotion Focused Therapy (PEEFT) or more commonly referred to as Emotion Focused Therapy (EFT) integrates experiential perspectives, cognitive science, existential thought and contemporary emotion theory.
 It develops emotional intelligence, integrates experience and offers restructuring and transformation.